 NMHC’s online Atlas features historic New Mexico maps, annotated with the words of people who were in those places at that time, as well as historic images, oral histories, and bibliographic links to full text books.
 Register for a user account to save and share info windows and map views.

-Ellen Dornan serves as the CIO, the National History Day Coordinator and the Digital Humanities Program Officer.
+Ellen Dornan serves as the CIO and the Digital Humanities Program Officer.
 Ms. Dornan has worked with the Council since 2001, serving as webmaster, NHD judge and junior division coach, and a scholar on grant projects and the Centennial Online Atlas of Historic New Mexico Maps.
 She joined as full-time staff in January 2016.

 Any views, findings, conclusions or recommendations expressed in this blog post/article does not necessarily represent those of the New Mexico Humanities Council or the National Endowment for the Humanities.

 Any views, findings, conclusions or recommendations expressed in these blog posts/articles do not necessarily represent those of the New Mexico Humanities Council or the National Endowment for the Humanities.

 Krampus is Coming: Why Halloween is Actually Just the Start of Spooky Season

 Thu, Nov 30, 2023, 3:22pm

 Bread of Death and Life: A Short History of Pan de Muertos